-Since this EWRT 1B is a hybrid course, consistent attendance and participation in person (weekly in-person class) and online (weekly reading and discussion posts) is essential to your success.
+Since ELIT 11 is a hybrid course, consistent attendance and participation in person (weekly inperson classes) and online (weekly reading and discussion posts) is essential to your success.
 Our Canvas course is organized by weekly modules, which will be posted at least one week ahead of time, along with a reading/assignment schedule and weekly announcements.
 You can count on my consistent engagement and presence, and I invite you to join me.
 For our weekly on-campus classes, I take attendance.
 Your time is valuable, and I will do my part to make class dynamic, meaningful, and fun.
 Attendance is required, so please do your part to come.
 So much about success is literally just showing up.
 I reward that commitment to presence.
 I have a low-key photographic memory, so don't be surprised if I memorize your name on the first day.
 It's important to me that you feel seen in this course.
-If you have perfect attendance, you don't have to take the final quiz and will receive a 100%!
 Since life is unexpected, you are given 2 excused absence passes throughout the quarter.
 After your second absence, you participation grade will be impacted.
 For the online components, participation looks like logging into the course frequently and reviewing the content pages in the weekly module, participating in discussion posts, and completing assignments.
-In addition to these factors, your course participation grade is calculated via the Canvas data of your pages viewed and hours logged in our course.
+In addition to these factors, your course participation grade is calculated via the Canvas data of your weekly pages viewed (hours logged) throughout the quarter.